Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │                                                                         │
 │  KEY PROPERTIES:                                                        │
 │                                                                         │
 │  1.
-EMERGENT: Not fundamental — arise from collective behavior       │
+EMERGENT: Not fundamental, arise from collective behavior        │ │  2.
-│  2.
 PARTICLE-LIKE: Have energy, momentum, dispersion relation       │
 │  3.
 INTERACT: Quasiparticles can interact with each other           │ │  4.
 FINITE LIFETIME: Eventually decay back to ground state          │